 Single-use plastic products are ones designed for you to use once and then throw away.
 They clog up our landfills because it takes plastic up to 1,000 years to decompose.
 Plastic also takes a lot of natural resources just to create.
 We use approximately 1.6 million barrels of oil every year just to produce plastic water bottles.

-Replacing single-use plastics with zero waste alternatives has several advantages.
+Replacing single-use plastics with zero waste alternatives has two important advantages.
 First, you’re eliminating unnecessary waste from ending up in the landfill.
 Second, you’re buying one product and then using it again and again, which helps you save money.

 When you’re making the switch to a zero waste lifestyle, these are the best zero waste products to start with.

 1. Beeswax Food Wrap